-Futari wa Pretty Cure (including the seven spinoffs) has a cadre of mid-level badguys every plot line, one of which usually ends up becoming The Dragon or are led by the dragon.
+Futari wa Pretty Cure (including the numerous spin-offs) has a cadre of mid-level badguys every plot line, one of which usually ends up becoming The Dragon or are led by the dragon.
 This series has the Dark Five, later the Seeds of Darkness, and then the Four Guardians in the sequel.

-The Ginyu Force from Dragon Ball Z, as seen in the page image.
+The Ginyu Force, as seen in the page image on the main page.
+They're the most powerful mercenaries in Frieza's galaxy-spanning army...and they introduce themselves with a well-rehearsed "Super Sentai" Stance, pick their opponents via RockPaperScissors, and discuss dinner plans with each other mid-battle.
 They do a pretty good job beating up the good guys - and Vegeta - before Goku comes along and tears them a new one.

-Lampshaded and parodied in the Lord Slug Abridged movie; when Piccolo comes face-to-face with Slug's three top henchmen, he casually asks them what their gimmick is, noting that the last bunch he fought (in Christmas Tree of Might) were all misfit minions.
+Lampshaded and parodied in the Dragon Ball Z: Lord Slug Abridged movie; when Piccolo comes face-to-face with Slug's three top henchmen, he casually asks them what their gimmick is, noting that the last bunch he fought (in Christmas Tree of Might) were all misfit minions.
 His bored reaction as they list their gimmicks (the pretty one, the tough and stupid one, and the one with weird powers), makes it plain he's seen it all before.
-Then he comes across similar trio in Cooler Abridged, though the mooks didn't seem to get which one was which.
+Then he comes across the aforementioned trio in Cooler Abridged, though the mooks didn't seem to get which one was which.

 Sand Land: One of Akira Toriyama's more obscure works.
 It featured The Swimmers as a sort of nicer Ginyu Expy squad.

-Speaking of the Gung-Ho Guns, They're enemies of Vash the Stampede in Trigun led by Legato, though in a twist in the original manga, some actually have humanizing connections with him.
+Trigun: The Gung-Ho Guns are the enemies of Vash the Stampede in led by Legato, though in a twist in the original manga, some actually have humanizing connections with him.

 Bobobo-bo Bo-bobo features the various blocks and divisions of the Hair Hunters, which included in their ranks everything from robots to martial artists to Talking Animals to animated objects.
 Sometimes the objects aren't animated at all.
 There was an ordinary stick of gum in their ranks at some point.
 Ironicaly the gum actually won its fight.
 (By getting eaten, but it still counts.)

-Grimmjow has a quirky group of followers who are completely loyal to him and prove to be extremely deadly to Hitsugaya's Advance Squad when they fight.
-Although the shinigami do end up winning, victory is costly.
+Grimmjow's Fracción who are completely loyal to him and prove to be extremely deadly to Hitsugaya's Advance Squad when they fight.
+Although the Shinigami do end up winning, victory is costly.
 It's even more costly for Grimmjow's group.
 Grimmjow is the only one who survives.

-Baraggan's followers are a strange mixture of beings, ranging from the dour and serious to downright kooky.
-None of them survive the conflict against the shinigami, but they give the shinigami a world of trouble before they're taken down.
+Baraggan's Fracción are a strange mixture of beings, ranging from the dour and serious to downright kooky.
+None of them survive the conflict against the Shinigami, but they give the Shinigami a world of trouble before they're taken down.

-It turns the Stern Ritter are this... not to Yhwach, but to Haschwalth.
+It turns the Sternritter are this... not to Yhwach, but to Haschwalth.
 Established as a Bad Boss from the outset, Yhwach appears to command loyalty through fear whereas The Dragon Haschwalth appears to have the army's loyalty through respect and companionship.
-When the Stern Ritter feel Haschwalth has been snubbed by Yhwach in favour of Uryuu, the personalities of the Stern Ritter begin to be explored.
+When the Sternritter feel Haschwalth has been snubbed by Yhwach in favour of Ishida, the personalities of the Sternritter begin to be explored.
 Quirky is is a mild description for some of them.